Phichit province: Local government

 As of 26 November 2019 there are: one Phichit Provincial Administration Organisation (ongkan borihan suan changwat) and 28 municipal (thesaban) areas in the province.
 Phichit, Taphan Hin and Bang Mun Nak have town (thesaban mueang) status.
 There are a further 25 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 73 Subdistrict Administrative Organisations (SAO) (ongkan borihan suan tambon).

+Education

+Educational institutions from kindergarten to higher education in Phicht province is as follows:

+Higher education

+There is one higher education institute in the province with 2,279 students: